General Staff Information/ Full-time and Summer

 This is a healthy environment.
 Live as you wish if your housing is elsewhere, but if you live on our site you need to choose a non-smoking, drug-free, minimal alcohol use lifestyle.
 Substance abuse of any type will be grounds for removal from our housing.

 We no longer have TV in staff housing at Bearskin.
 Staff members do watch a LOT of Netflix movies on DVDs, though.
 If you would miss TV, but think Bearskin would be a great choice for you then consider watching full seasons of your favorite shows on DVD.
 Our internet service at this time will not support streaming video, unfortunately.
+We expect to have high speed internet available to the resort sometime in 2014.

 Your staff housing is 100% contingent on your employment at Bearskin.
 You will be living at your workplace.
 This is not exactly like living in an apartment building; if you lose your job, you also lose your housing.
 There are expectations for Bearskin appropriate behavior in your “off” hours, as well as for when you are at work.
 You need to be a good representative of Bearskin Lodge while you work and live here.